Medium, Wordpress.com and social platforms are siloes you should try avoiding

 Owning the connection to your audience

 If—nay—when Twitter shuts down or becomes irrelevant, you won’t be able to export and import your followers to your new chirp-site.
 Heck, you can’t even move your followers if you create a new account on Twitter itself.
 The same is true for nearly all social media platforms.
-The ethical socials of Mastodon and micro.blog are rare exceptions to this rule though their processes to retain your followers aren’t easily discoverable.
+The ethical socials of Mastodon and Micro.blog—specifically its social component—are rare exceptions to this rule though their processes to retain your followers aren’t easily discoverable.
 Wordpress.com and Medium have unfortunately borrowed the anti-user trick from social platforms to lock-in your followers.